-Does any Keralite, especially one who belongs to the central travancore region ever get tired of eating fish every day?
+Does any Keralite, especially one who belongs to the Central Travancore region ever get tired of eating fish every day?
 The answer would definitely be a big nooooo…, I know!
-At home, we have fish at anytime of the day, be it dosa and kottayam style spicy fish curry, rice with any kind of fish dish and chapati with fish stew/roast…the combination keeps changing though…..
+At home, we have fish at anytime of the day, be it dosa and kottayam style spicy fish curry, rice with any kind of fish dish and chapathi with fish moli/roast…the combination keeps changing though…..
 I had been cooking lots of chicken dishes for the blog.
 My hubby has started complaining that I am making him eat all the meat and restricted me from cooking them for a while.
 So I am fishing out a few good fish recipes for all of you to try out !

 This is a very simple but special fish roast recipe.
 I got this recipe from my mother-in-law when she visited us.
 I make this often when I feel that we need a change from the usual fish curry, fish fry or baked fish.

-- Tomato – 2 small deseeded and chopped
+- Tomato – 2 small, seeded and chopped

-- Ginger – 1 inch piece chopped fine
+- Ginger – 1/2 inch piece, finely chopped

-- Curry leaves – 4 – 5 sprigs finely chopped (Add more curry leaves for better taste)
+- Curry leaves – 4 – 5 sprigs finely chopped (Add more curry leaves for extra taste)

 - Coriander powder – 1 tsp

 - Pepper powder – 1/2 tsp